nyu-software-engineering/data-storage-example-app/README.md

 ### Front-end

-Open the front-end (`http://localhost:4000`) in your favorite web browser (this should have popped open automatically, unless running the containerized version of the app).
+Open the front-end (`http://localhost:4000` or whichever port React's dev server is runnong on) in your favorite web browser (this should have popped open automatically, unless running the containerized version of the app).
 Open the browser's `Developer Tools`:

 - use the `Console` tab to see any debugging output from the Javascript code running in the browser.
 - use the `Network` tab to see details of all HTTP requests and responses to/from the back-end server.
 In particular, look at the cookie and authorization-related HTTP headers.